 Mecklenburgh Square, Georgian garden square in Bloomsbury, England

-The two-acre garden features formal lawns, gravel paths, mature plane trees, and a dedicated section containing plants native to New Zealand.
+Mecklenburgh Square is a Georgian garden square in Bloomsbury covering about two acres with formal lawns, gravel paths, and mature plane trees throughout.
+The garden also features a dedicated section containing plants native to New Zealand.

-The garden remains private, with access limited to local residents except during the Open Garden Squares Weekend each June.
+The garden remains private with access limited to local residents, except during the Open Garden Squares Weekend held each June.
+Visitors without local access can view the square from the surrounding streets or plan a visit for the annual opening.

-The original garden paths from over 200 years ago maintain their exact layout, marking an unchanged element of London's urban design.
+The original garden paths from over 200 years ago maintain their exact layout, marking an unchanged element within London's urban design.
+This continuous structure reveals how the square's layout has remained stable across centuries despite the city's transformation around it.

 Location: London Borough of Camden